Martin Lewis (financial journalist): Honours and recognition

 Lewis became a Governor of the London School of Economics in 2008.
 He was appointed Officer of the Order of the British Empire (OBE) in the 2014 Birthday Honours for services to consumer rights and to charitable services through the MSE Charity Fund and promoted to Commander of the Order of the British Empire (CBE) in the 2022 New Year Honours for services to broadcasting and consumer rights.

 Lewis was named the Best Personal Finance Broadcast Journalist in 2020 by ADVFN.

 Lewis requested to be created a crossbench peer in the House of Lords but was rejected by the House of Lords Appointments Commission, which encouraged him to apply again in the future.
 He believes he was turned down due to work and family obligations leaving him with limited time for parliamentary work but a spokesperson for the appointments commission denied the claimed reasons, stating that some very good candidates were rejected.

-In 2022, Martin Lewis won the National Television Award for Best TV Expert.
+In 2022, Lewis won the National Television Award for Best TV Expert.

+In November 2023, he was ranked number four in the New Statesmans Left Power List, described by the journal as "having the casting vote" over who can fix the national economy.

+In February 2024, Lewis won the RTS Special Award at the Royal Television Society Television Journalism Awards 2024.The Economist magazine has called Lewis "one of Britain’s most recognisable figures" and possibly "the most influential man in British politics".
+However, writing in 2022, the magazine argued that his money-saving tips had lost their relevance in a world of rising energy prices.